Pinealon (20mg)

 Pinealon Peptide

-Pinealon is a short synthetic peptide composed of three amino acids Glu-Asp-Arg, also called the EDR peptide.(2) Pinealon is suggested to impact the central nervous system which may lead to behavior modification, while also possibly protecting neurons and various other cell types from oxidative stress.
-The main potential of this peptide is its proposed ability to penetrate the blood brain barrier, cellular membrane, and nuclear membrane.
-It may also possibly interact directly with DNA molecules.
+Pinealon is a short synthetic peptide composed of three amino acids Glu-Asp-Arg, also known as the EDR peptide.(1)(2) Pinealon is suggested to impact the central nervous system, which may lead to behavior modification while also possibly protecting neurons and various cell types from oxidative stress.
+The primary research focus on this peptide is evaluating its potential to penetrate the blood-brain barrier, cellular membrane, and nuclear membrane.
+However, researchers have also suggested that it may also interact directly with DNA molecules.

 Pinealon tripeptide is isolated from another chemical compound, Cortexin.(2) Cortexin is a polypeptide with a particularly low molecular weight.
-Due to this low weight Cortexin has been suggested by researchers to possibly cross the blood brain barrier and produce possible stimulatory action on the neurotransmitters in the brain.(3)
+Due to this low weigh, Cortexin has been suggested by researchers to cross the blood-brain barrier to produce potential stimulatory action on the neurotransmitters in the brain.(3)

 Overview

-The neuroprotective (protecting neurons and neurotransmitters) and anti-apoptotic (cell death inhibition) potential of the Pinealon peptide has been posited by researchers to be exerted via the MAPK / ERK signaling pathway.(2) The ERK signaling cascade may play a role in the phosphorylation of the substrates, which may lead to elevated neuron plasticity and increased cellular stress.
+The neuroprotective and anti-apoptotic potential of the Pinealon peptide has been posited by researchers to be exerted via the MAPK / ERK signaling pathway.(2) The ERK signaling cascade may play a role in the phosphorylation of the substrates, which may lead to elevated neuron plasticity and increased cellular stress.
 In turn, this action may lead to cellular apoptosis.
-Similarly, MAPK signaling has been suggested by scientists to lead to some metabolic disorders and inflammatory reactions.
-Researchers suggest that Pinealon has the potential to reduce the synthesis of reaction oxygen species (ROS) at the cell granular level.
-ROS is considered to be a messenger to MAPK and ERK signaling pathways, and the reduced synthesis may lead to reduction in signaling reactions, which in turn may prevent cellular stress and cell death.(2)
+Similarly, MAPK signaling has been associated with certain metabolic disorders and inflammatory reactions.
+Researchers suggest that Pinealon may potentially reduce the synthesis of reaction oxygen species (ROS) on the cellular level.
+ROS is considered a messenger to MAPK and ERK signaling pathways, and the reduced synthesis may lead to a reduction in signaling reactions, preventing cellular stress and cell death.(2)

-Studies on Pinealon have suggested concentration-dependent potential actions of the peptide.
-At lower concentrations, the peptide may restrict the synthesis and subsequent accumulation of ROS and cell death; while at higher concentrations, the peptide might lead to a modulation of the cell cycle.
-Researchers reporting this apparent correlation in peptide presence have suggested that it may exerts antioxidant potential at lower concentrations while possibly interacting with the cell genome and altering the cell cycle.(4)
+Studies on Pinealon have suggested a concentration-dependent action.
+At lower concentrations, the peptide may potentially restrict the synthesis and subsequent accumulation of ROS and cell death.
+In comparison, the peptide might lead to a modulation of the cell cycle at higher concentrations.
+Researchers reporting this apparent correlation in peptide presence have suggested that it may exert antioxidant potential at lower concentrations while possibly interacting with the cell genome and altering the cell cycle.(4)

 Research and Clinical Studies

-The main purpose of this clinical study was to analyze the cellular and metabolic aspect of the synthetic tripeptides including Pinealon and a similar peptide called Vesugen.
-As part of this study,(5) 32 test subjects with poly-morbidity and organic brain syndrome were observed.
-Both peptides demonstrated anabolic potential, researchers reported improvement in the functioning of the central nervous system and other vital organs.
-The peptides did not appear to affect the degree of chromatin condensation, which the researchers indicated may suggest that the peptides do not exhibit any impact on cellular levels.
+The main purpose of this clinical study was to analyze the cellular and metabolic aspects of synthetic tripeptides, including Pinealon and a similar peptide called Vesugen.
+As part of this study,(5) research models of poly-morbidity and organic brain syndrome were observed.
+Both peptides exhibited apparent anabolic potential; researchers reported improvement in the functioning of the central nervous system and other vital organs compared to control models.
+The peptides did not appear to affect the degree of chromatin condensation, which the researchers indicated may suggest that the peptides do not act on cellular levels.

-Another separate study(6) has suggested that the Pinealon peptide may act on the muscle cells, modulating the levels of irisin.
-Irisin is considered by scientists to be central to muscle cell protection and mainly secreted during exercise.
-Irisin may lead to the burning of excessive fat, and is assumed by researchers to induce an elongation of telomere (DNA cap) as well.
-By potentially increasing irisin levels, Pinealon may boost protection of DNA telomeres and thereby counteract aging action to some degree.
+Another separate study(6) has suggested that the Pinealon peptide may potentially act on muscle cells, modulating the levels of irisin.
+Scientists consider irisin to be central to muscle cell protection and mainly secreted during physical strain.
+Irisin may lead to the burning of excessive fat cell stores and is assumed by researchers to induce an elongation of telomeres (DNA caps) as well.
+By potentially increasing irisin levels, Pinealon may potentially exert protection of DNA telomeres and counteract cell aging action to some degree.

 Pinealon Peptide and Prenatal Hyperhomocysteinemia

-Scientists characterize hyperhomocysteinemia by the excessive concentration of homocysteine (HC) amino acid in the blood, indicating extreme vitamin deficiency, which might lead to increased risk of neurological deterioration.(7) The main goal of this study(8) was to determine the potential of Pinealon on experimentally induced hyperhomocysteinemic pregnant female rats.
-The female rats were given methionine from their second trimester onwards which appeared to lead to increased concentration of homocysteine (HC) levels.
-The rat offspring from the healthy mice and the experimental mice were then observed for this study.
-Upon analysis, it was suggested by the researchers that the peptide did not appear to reduce or inhibit the development of homocysteine in the offspring, however, there appeared to be some action seen in the peptide rats, as they appeared to exhibit increased cognitive functions.
-The researchers suggested that the peptide did not appear to induce metabolism of homocysteine, but did apparently lead to reduced toxic action of the compound.
+Scientists characterize hyperhomocysteinemia by the excessive concentration of homocysteine (HC) amino acid in the blood, indicating extreme vitamin deficiency, which might lead to an increased risk of neurological deterioration.(7) The main goal of this study(8) was to determine the potential of Pinealon on experimentally induced hyperhomocysteinemic pregnant female murine models.
+The female rats were given methionine from their second trimester onwards, which appeared to lead to increased concentration of homocysteine (HC) levels.
+The rat offspring from the control and the experimental models were then observed for this study.
+Upon analysis, it was suggested by the researchers that the peptide did not appear to reduce or inhibit the development of homocysteine in the offspring, however, there appeared to be some action seen in the experimental models, as they appeared to exhibit increased cognitive processing.
+The researchers suggested that the peptide did not appear to induce the metabolism of homocysteine but may have led to reduced toxic action of the compound.

 Pinealon Peptide and Serotonin Expression

-Additionally, a separate research study(11) suggested that this potential of the peptide on the caspase 3 enzymes may extend to myocardial infarction.
-The action of suppressing the caspase 3 enzyme were also reported to be observed in skin cells.
-By reducing cellular apoptosis, the peptide may possibly stimulate cell proliferation, possibly leading to an increased regenerative process.(12)
+The action of suppressing the caspase 3 enzyme was also observed in skin cells.
+By reducing cellular apoptosis, the peptide may potentially stimulate cell proliferation, possibly leading to an increased regenerative process.(12)

 Pinealon peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.